Local victims advocates applaud signing of crime victims bill fix

-President Joe Biden signed the VOCA Fix to Sustain the Crime Victims Bill into law this week after it swept through the Senate in a 100-0 vote.
+President Joe Biden signed the VOCA Fix to Sustain the Crime Victims Bill into law last week after it swept through the Senate in a 100-0 vote.

 The VOCA Fix to Sustain the Crime Victims Bill will redirect federal criminal settlements from non-prosecution and deferred prosecution agreements into the Victims of Crime Act fund.
 They’re currently deposited into the general treasury.